 Usually the wind is the worst in one or two directions and calm in the other directions.
 Keep in mind that if you do an out and back, and it’s calm on the way out, you are gonna pay for it on the way back.
 I prefer to do small loops in my neighborhood so that I deal with some wind and then get a little break.

 If you can safely run with a group, take turns blocking the wind from one another.
 I’ve never actually tried this but I know runners will do it in races sometimes!
-Not sure if it will work while running 6 feet apart, but maybe this will be helpful for next winter when we can hopefully be around other people again!
+It may also be a nice distraction to have people to talk to during a windy run.

 If you are running into the wind your pace will be slower at the same effort as your usually runs.
 Allow yourself to slow down and adjust your pace accordingly.
 Effort is more important than pace, so try not to worry about the numbers.